elightup/carlistings/readme.txt

 CarListings WordPress Theme, Copyright 2018 WP Auto Listings CarListings is distributed under the terms of the GNU General Public License v3

-Unless otherwise specified, all Images are self shot by WP Auto Listings
+Unless otherwise specified, all images are self shot by WP Auto Listings
 Copyright: WP Auto Listings, https://wpautolistings.com/

 This program is free software: you can redistribute it and/or modify